 Starling is covered by the Financial Services Compensation Scheme (FSCS), meaning you are covered for up to £85,000.

-If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority and has adhered to a new voluntary industry code called the Contingent Reimbursement Model (CRM) code.
+If you fall victim to fraud, Starling is regulated by the Financial Conduct Authority and has adhered to a voluntary industry code (one of the first to do so) called the Contingent Reimbursement Model (CRM) code.
 This not only means that in most cases it has to refund any unauthorised payments made from your account, but that it will also refund you if you’re tricked into sending money to a scammer (for example because they pretend to be contacting you from the bank).
 The exception is if you have acted negligently.

 Starling’s app and card have several security features to protect your account.
 Registration requires video and photo ID, and you will need a passcode and password to access your account.
 If you lose your bank card, you can immediately deactivate it with a push of a button.
 A live record of your transactions and home screen notifications also mean you are alerted to any strange payments immediately.